 If you are eligible for work-study, you can get paid to work at Centre Wildlife Care.
 PSU students apply on e-lion or call the main campus financial aid office at 814-865-6301 for more information.

 Personnel must have transportation.
 There is no bus service to the CWC location.

 Volunteers and interns must be at least 18 years of age to work with the wildlife.

 RVS (Rabies Vector Species) Certification

-Any volunteers or interns who wish to work with rabies vectors (bats, raccoons, skunks, coyotes, foxes and ground hogs) must be RVS certified.
-To be RVS certified, one must have recent rabies vaccine (or protective titer) and attend the RVS training.
-Volunteers that are not RVS certified will not be working with rabies vectors.
-Summer interns are required to be RVS certified.
-Other volunteers are not required to be RVS certified, but encouraged to attend the training.
+Any volunteers or interns who wish to work with rabies vectors (bats, raccoons, skunks, coyotes, foxes and groundhogs) must be RVS certified.
+To be RVS certified, one must have a recent rabies vaccine (or protective titer) and attend the RVS training.

-It is recommended that volunteers and interns are up-to-date on their tetanus vaccines. (within the last 10 years).
+It is recommended that volunteers and interns are up-to-date on their tetanus vaccines. (within the last ten years).